newtonhaven/Unity-AR-Jet-Engine-Inspection/README.md

 This is a Unity AR project using Google ARCore.
 The APK distributed in Releases lets you view and interact with 3D models (jet turbine, cockpits, etc.) in augmented reality on supported Android devices.

 ## Download
-Download the latest APK from the project's Releases page (Assets → app-release.apk).
+Download the latest APK from the project's Releases page.

 ## Installation (Android)
 1. On your device enable installation from unknown sources (Settings → Security → Install unknown apps).